madkind/cv/cv.md

 ### Full Stack Software Engineer
 **CloudCode** - June 2019 - February 2021, Budapest

-*Tech: Python, Django, React, SQL, Kubernetes, webshop engines* CloudCode provides webshop owners with a comprehensive framework, offering a unified user interface for handling various aspects of their business, including order fulfillment, product information and inventory management, as well as financial tasks.
+*Tech: Python, Django, React, SQL, Kubernetes, Docker, webshop engines*

+CloudCode provides webshop owners with a comprehensive framework, offering a unified user interface for handling various aspects of their business, including order fulfillment, product information and inventory management, as well as financial tasks.
 - Contributed to the development of a cloud-based ERP system using Django and React.
 	- Delivered integration with 3 different webshops, the system could pull and push product information between webshops.